 Wilna Eksteen, a qualified dietitian from Pretoria, Gauteng, says people need to eat well to feel well, look healthy and live a long life.
 Fifty-Seven percent of the Wellness Survey’s respondents state that they eat takeaways a few times a month.
 This does not only indicate unhealthy eating habits but it also rips out a chunk of money that could have been tucked away for better use.
 Eksteen explains: “As soon as people are not mindful of what they are eating, how they are living and working, they lose their minds in a tornado of stress.
 Healthy eating is not supposed to be difficult, it is a lifestyle that makes people feel good.
 If they feel good, it is hard to be depressed and stressed.”

 According to the Heart and Stroke Foundation of South Africa, over a quarter of men and almost half of women are physically inactive.
-The DebtSafe Wellness Survey also shows a staggering 61% of the participants that only do 0-3 hours exercise a week.
+The DebtSafe Wellness Survey also shows a staggering 61% of the participants that only do 0-3 hours of exercise a week.
 The Heart and Stroke Foundation furthermore explains that exercise is extremely important as it provides the most profound long-term health benefits.

 Eighty-five percent indicate that financial stress is the reason for their lack of proper sleep.
 The respondents that exercise 0-3 hours a week also indicate that they sleep less than seven hours an evening.
 These patterns, therefore, leave them feeling more stressed, tired for no reason, depressed and even unhappy.